RaghavGarg-16/Avalanche-HyperSDK/README.md

 ### 1. User Authentication and Registration:

-User accounts with unique usernames and passwords.
+- User accounts with unique usernames and passwords.
-Options for users to register using email, social media accounts, or other authentication methods.
+- Options for users to register using email, social media accounts, or other authentication methods.

 ### 2. Course Catalog:

-A searchable and categorized list of available courses.
+- A searchable and categorized list of available courses presented with clear titles, descriptions, and instructor details.
-Filter options for sorting by subject, level, duration, etc.
+- Filter options for sorting by subject, level, duration, etc.
+- Engage with comprehensive course overviews, including curriculum, prerequisites, and user reviews

 ### 3. Content Recommendations:

-Personalized course recommendations based on user preferences, browsing history, and behavior.
+- Personalized course recommendations based on user preferences, browsing history, and behavior.

 ### 4. Admin Dashboard:

-Backend interface for administrators to manage users, courses, content, and settings.
+- Backend interface for administrators to manage users, courses, content, and settings.

 ## Tests